-5 facts about Grizzly Bears to bear in mind
+5 Facts About Grizzly Bears to Bear in Mind

-This month’s calendar photo features a mother Grizzly Bear and her cub in the Khutze Inlet, BC.
 How much do you know about the Grizzly Bear?
 Here are 5 facts about the mammal you may not have known!

 Common name: Grizzly Bear

 Habitat: Grizzlies are adaptable and their habitat ranges from dense forests to subalpine meadows, open plains and arctic tundra.

 Lifespan: 20 to 30 years in the wild

 Size: height between 1.5 and 2.5 m; weight between 100 and 270 kg

 Description: Grizzlies are typically dark brown, though their fur can range from light cream to black and is often white tipped.
 They have concave faces, a hump on their back, and long claws.

 Fact 1: The Grizzly Bear’s scientific name translates to “horrible northern bear” or “terrifying northern bear.”

 “Grizzly” also resembles the word “grisly,” meaning horrifying.
 However, the name more likely comes from the word “grizzled” which refers to hair streaked with gray, much like the Grizzly’s white-tipped fur.